codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 During the configuration phase, we will start things off by setting the root partition to mount automatically.
 Then, we will set the timezone so that it reflects the current/local timezone.
 Next, we will set the locale so that dates, times, numbers, etc. are formatted correctly based on the geographical locale of the machine.
 Also, we can take this opportunity to make some minor network configurations so that this machine has a proper and accurate identity on the network.
 Finally, we can enhance the security of the machine by setting a password for the root user.

 ### Automating the Mounts
 Let's create the `/etc/fstab` so that the root partition is mounted automatically when the system is booted.
-This `/etc/fstab` file can be edited manually, but our goal is to simplify the installation of Arch Linux.
+The `/etc/fstab` file can be edited manually, but our goal is to simplify the installation of Arch Linux.
 Similar to what we did with the `reflector` tool to automate the optimal mirror selection process, we will introduce and use yet another tool to create the `/etc/fstab` file.

 We can automatically generate the fstab file using the `genfstab` command.

 ```
-# genfstab -U /mnt >> /mnt/etc/fstab
+root@archiso ~ # genfstab -U /mnt >> /mnt/etc/fstab
 ```

 ### Change Root